What happens to the B737-700 aircraft in the easyJet fleet?

 EGT not rising

-RPMs stabilize at starter maximum
+RPMs stabalize at starter maximum

 Close the fuel supply lever as soon as wet start is diagnosed